 What is a Platform Bed?
-The Complete Buyer's Guide
+Styles, FAQs and Expert Advice

 Platform Bed

-Streamlined and sturdy, a platform bed combines modern simplicity with an easy-to-assemble furniture style — and a comfortable place to land for your 8 hours of sleep.
-There’s often minimal detail on a platform bed and its low profile makes it a popular choice for those who prefer a clean, sleek look.
+Streamlined and sturdy, a platform bed combines modern simplicity with an easy-to-assemble furniture style—and a comfortable place to land for your 8 hours of sleep.
+A platform bed often has minimal detail, and its low profile makes it a popular choice for those who prefer a clean, sleek look.

 But there are a variety of types of platform beds, materials, and more to choose from, and our experts make it easy to narrow it down to the right one for your space.